Dixie Brewing History

 Road to Rebirth

-- Tom and Gayle Benson have a passion for New Orleans and for restoring things that make the city unique.
+- Gayle Benson, just as her husband Tom did, has a passion for New Orleans and for restoring things that make the city unique.
 Dixie Beer is one of those “lost” iconic New Orleans brands that make up the city’s history and identity.

-- The traditional Dixie Beer, using the original recipe for a rich and higher-quality, better-tasting lager, as well as a new 91.3-calorie Dixie Light and Dixie Blackened Voodoo Lager, will be available by early August.
-Beer lovers can expect to see an expanded portfolio of craft brews, including the introduction of a new product this fall.
+- The traditional Dixie Beer, using the original recipe for a rich and higher-quality, better- tasting lager, as well as a new 91 calorie Dixie Light and Dixie Blackened Voodoo Lager are now available throughout the Gulf South.

 About Brewing in New Orleans